-- a) Any team that through withdrawals of team members has only two (2) players remaining may continue in the competition as long as both players have, at a minimum, one player with an ATP Ranking and one player with an ATP Doubles Ranking, unless approved by ATP.
-These two players must play singles and doubles. - b) If a team has only one (1) eligible player, the team loses by Walkover and no matches will be played.
-No points are awarded for Walkovers. - c) A team may add an alternate player after the competition has begun as long as the player is not violating ATP rules for "No Play after Withdrawal" or "One Tournament per Week", or as approved by ATP.
-In no case may a player compete in two events offering ATP Ranking points which are held in the same ranking week.
+- a) Any team that through withdrawals of team members has only one (1) player from each Tour remaining may continue in the competition as long as those players have an ATP/WTA Ranking, unless otherwise approved by ATP/WTA.
+This player must play singles and be available for the mixed doubles. - b) If a team does not have at least one (1) eligible ATP and one (1) WTA player, the team will lose by Walkover and no matches will be played, unless if approved by the Steering Committee the team may remain in competition and the matches for the missing player are lost by Walkover.
+No points are awarded for Walkovers. - c) A team may add an alternate player after the competition has begun as long as the player is not violating ATP/WTA rules for "No Play after Withdrawal" or "One Tournament per Week", or as approved by ATP/WTA.
+In no case may a player compete in two events offering ATP/WTA Ranking points which are held in the same ranking week.